jjdproductions/SendFuuds/README.md

     * Any other screen by clicking one of them on the tab bar.
     * Login screen by clicking logout.
  * Search Screen.
     * Any other screen by clicking one of them on the tab bar.
     * Login screen by clicking logout.
- * Send Request Screen
-    * Home after sending a request.
-    * Any other screen by clicking one of them on the tab bar.
-    * Login screen by clicking logout.
  * Notification Screen